eda-ricercatore/gulyas-scripts/notes/python.md

 	- A decorator enables memoization by storing the result of a function;
 		this is carried out by the argument list as a key to automatically cache the result \cite[Chapter 3, pp. 75]{Alchin2010}.
+	- Factoring out the boilerplate code \cite[Chapter 3, pp. 86]{Alchin2010}:
+		* An annotation determines "if [a] value is appropriate, and raises an exception" for inappropriate values.
+		* Use a decorator to factor out the boilerplate code as a new function, connect it to the rest of the code, and process the annotation for each value \cite[Chapter 3, pp. 86]{Alchin2010}.
+	- A decorator can make use of annotation for type coercion
+		\cite[Chapter 3, pp. 88]{Alchin2010}.
 + A flexible function can be customized into a simpler and less flexible function so that its reduced flexibility can be handled by existing API/libraries
 	\cite[Chapter 3, pp. 61]{Alchin2010}.